Monitoring Tools Configuration Guide

 Chapter 2.
 Monitoring architecture

 Monitoring tools use a client-server model with the client deployed onto the Red Hat OpenStack Platform overcloud nodes.
-The Rsyslog service provides client-side centralized logging (CL) and the collectd with enabled sensubility plugin provides client-side availability monitoring (AM).
+The Rsyslog service provides client-side centralized logging (CL) and collectd with enabled sensubility plugin provides client-side availability monitoring (AM).

 2.1.
 Centralized logging